APPT: Boosting Automated Patch Correctness Prediction via Fine-tuning Pre-trained Models: Results and Analysis

+\revise{ \emph{\textbf{Experimental Design.}} In the vector integration process, {\toolname} directly concatenates the buggy method vector and patched method vector.
+We formulate this subRQ to investigate the impact of different integration methods, such as concatenate additional, subtraction, and product operation \revise{(detailed in Section \ref{sec:classification})}.
+We also consider the vector integration methods used in Tian et al. \cite{tian2020evaluating} and CACHE \cite{lin2021context}. }

-Table \ref{tab:concatenation} presents the prediction results under different concatenation choices.
+\emph{\textbf{Results.}} Table \ref{tab:concatenation} presents the prediction results under different concatenation choices.
 The first column lists the two datasets.
-The second column lists the five concatenation choices, i.e., concat, addition, subtraction, product and mix.
-The remaining columns list the detailed values of accuracy, precision, recall and F1-score and AUC metrics.
+The second column lists the six concatenation choices, i.e., addition, subtraction, product, and the one used in CACHE and Tian et al. and APPT.
+The remaining columns list the detailed values of accuracy, precision, recall, F1-score and AUC metrics.